Danacw/Customer_Retention_Analysis/README.md

 **Data**
   - User retention data I used from a fictitious application.

 To conduct this analysis, I initially used the tutorial below.
-I took my approach a step further by grouping by country to conduct market specific pivot tables and heatmaps, as well as connecting each DataFrame to a SQL database.
+I took my approach a step further by grouping by country to conduct market specific pivot tables and heatmaps, as well as connecting each DataFrame to a SQL database and writing queries to delve into additional questions around the data.

 Tutorial: https://towardsdatascience.com/how-to-calculate-customer-retention-rate-a-practical-approach-1c97709d495f